andyalm/mount-vault/README.md

 # Consider adding the following lines to your profile:
 Import-Module MountVault

 # Add a PSDrive for every instance of vault you wish to mount.
-Add this to your profile so that it will always be present
+Add this to your profile so that it will always be present (replace 127.0.0.1 with the actual dns name or ip of your vault instance)
-New-PSDrive -Name vault -PSProvider MountVault -Root '' -VaultAddress 127.0.0.1:8500
+New-PSDrive -Name vault -PSProvider MountVault -Root '' -VaultAddress 127.0.0.1:8200
 ```

 ## Authentication